iMattPro/abbc3/README.md

 * Release Version 3.0.10 ([Download it here](http://www.phpbb.com/customise/db/mod/advanced_bbcode_box_3/))
 * Development Version 3.0.11
 * It is recommended that you install only the current Release Version on a live forum.
-* Report any bugs or problems you encounter to our [Issue Tracker](http://github.com/mssti/Advanced-BBCode-Box-3/issues)
+* Report any bugs or problems you encounter to the [Issue Tracker](http://github.com/VSEphpbb/Advanced-BBCode-Box-3/issues)
 * Before adding this MOD to your forum, you should back up all files related to this MOD.